en0/en0.github.com/content/LinkedList.md

 }
 ```

-## Space Efficient
+## Space Efficiency

 Another characteristic of a linked list is space efficiency.
 This does not mean
-that a linked list takes up the least amount of memory to store a collection of
+that a linked list takes up the minimum amount of memory required to store a
-values (it does not).
-It means that it does not waist any space and has minimal
+collection of values.
+It does not.
+It means that it does not waste any space,
-overhead.
-If you have a collection of 50 integers, you are only using the space
+and has minimal overhead.
+If you have a collection of 50 integers, you are only
-needed to store 50 integers.
-You do not need to reserve additional space
+using the space needed to store 50 integers.
+You do not need to reserve
-because you plan to store more values.
-That space can simply be allocated when
+additional space because you plan to store more values.
+That space can simply
-needed.
+be allocated when needed.

 ```
 LinkedList : 1->2->3